m1well/idently/README.md

 - `GET /token/short` – login with code & source in header, get a short valid JWT
 - `GET /token/long` – login with code & source in header, get a long valid JWT
 - `GET /token/verify` – verify JWT (with source header!) & return claims
-- `GET /users` – return user data if you have an admin JWT
+- `GET /users` – return data of all users but only for a client's admin
 - configurable `JWT_SECRET`
 - configurable additional header `REQUIRED_HEADER`
 - configurable value for additional header `EXPECTED_HEADER_VALUE`